 What is the Rolex Pateted bracelet?
 Aside from a few forum discussions, there isn’t very much information available on the web about the famous typo.
-Still, it’s a rather well-known secret in the watch collecting community.
+Still, it’s a rather well-known secret in the watch-collecting community.
 If you aren’t already familiar, we’re here to shed some light on this hidden gem.
-Read on to learn more because if your Rolex has this tiny misprint, it could mean that it’s more valuable than you thought.
+Read on to learn more because if your pre-owned Rolex watch has this tiny misprint, it could mean that it’s more valuable than you thought.

 Rolex Pateted vs. Patented

 It’s rather exciting to collect vintage Rolex watches.
 Many of them have interesting variations, such as changes in the font and placement of the text on the dial, the size and shape of the hands, and the movement used, just to name a few.
 That also doesn’t include wear incurred during its lifetime.
 The way that the lume patinas or the fading on the dial can be quite valuable to many collectors.
 Such tiny details can add immense value to a watch if it’s rare, so it’s worth it to pay close attention to even the smallest details of any vintage timepiece.